sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-06/fiori-ios-scpms-starter-mission-06.md

     !![Split View Controller](fiori-ios-scpms-starter-mission-06-4.gif)

-5. Make the Master View Controller the initial view controller for the app by selecting the Master View controller and using the **Attributes Inspector** to check the box for **Is Initial View Controller**.
+5. Make the Main Split View Controller the initial view controller for the app by selecting the View controller and using the **Attributes Inspector** to check the box for **Is Initial View Controller**.

     !![Split View Controller](fiori-ios-scpms-starter-mission-06-5.png)

     Let's quickly go over what we did here.
 First we added a new Split View Controller which is a standard Apple UI control.
 Then we added our app flow to the Split View Controller through a **detail view controller** segue.
 This allows the Split View Controller to automatically manage your Split View lifecycle.
 We leave the Navigation Controller in as we want to maintain our regular app flow.

-    Because the Master View Controller is the new initial view controller we have to change the `ApplicationUIManager` code accordingly.
+    Because the Main View Controller is the new initial view controller we have to change the `ApplicationUIManager` code accordingly.

     To ensure that we will see the standard app flow while running on iOS and displaying the Split View when running on Mac Catalyst we can use environmental conditions to distinct different initialization code.